-At Barons Court Primary School and Nursery, our school curriculum comprises all the learning and other experiences that we provide in order to develop the whole child.
-It is underpinned by the National Curriculum for Key Stages 1 & 2 2014 and the Early Years Foundation Stage framework 2018.
+At Barons Court Primary School and Nursery, our school curriculum comprises all the learning and enrichment experiences that we provide in order to develop the whole child.
+It is underpinned by the National Curriculum for Key Stages 1 and 2 and the Early Years Foundation Stage Framework.

 At Barons Court Primary we teach in Phases.

 Phase 1 – Nursery

 Phase 2 – Reception and Year 1